vivekr123/Emotion-Classification-of-Music/README.md

   <li>Mel-Frequency Cepstral Coefficients (image): Concisely describe the overall shape of a spectral envelope.
 It models the characteristics of the human voice. (librosa.feature.mfcc)<br>
   <li>Chroma Frequencies (image):  the entire spectrum is projected onto 12 bins representing the 12 distinct semitones (or chroma) of the musical octave. (librosa.feature.chroma_stft)<br>
   <li>Timbre (vector): (first 8 computed with AudioCommons’ timbral_models)<br>
-  Hardness (related to the attack times and the associated bandwidth - difference between low and high frequencies)<br>
+  &nbsp Hardness (related to the attack times and the associated bandwidth - difference between low and high frequencies)<br>
   Depth (a weighted sum of fundamental frequency, approximate duration/decay-time, weighted mean of lower frequency ratios)<br>
   Brightness (prevalence of upper mid and high frequency content)<br>
   Roughness (buzzing,  harsh,  raspy  sound  quality  of  narrow  harmonic  intervals)<br>